inimaga/FinancialCalculator-CMD/README.md

 -------------------------
 As the file was written in java, you need to have installed java for this to work.
-	First download the files to a directory, then in CMD navigate to the directory and run the FinancialCalculator class file.
+	First download the files to a directory, then in CMD navigate to the directory and run the FinancialCalculator or the GUI class file.
 	Done!
 An easy to follow menu should help you calculate what you need.